A theoretical analysis of mass scaling techniques: Introduction and background

 \section{Introduction and background}

 Finite element analysis (FEA) has long established itself as an indispensable tool in many engineering disciples.
 Particularly in structural dynamics, one of its founding applications, where the method is extensively used for simulating the deformation and vibration of various structures and solids, including plates, shells and beams.
-In this context, explicit time integration is favored for various reasons.
-Firstly, the dynamics of the problem impose a natural restriction on the step size \cite{olovsson2005selective}.
-Enlarging it may lead to convergence issues within implicit unconditionally stable methods, specifically for nonlinear problems requiring the solution of a nonlinear system of equations at each iteration.
+In this context, explicit time integration is favored in several circumstances.
+Indeed, the dynamics of the problem often impose a natural restriction on the step size \cite{olovsson2005selective}, and enlarging it may lead to convergence issues within implicit unconditionally stable methods, specifically for nonlinear problems requiring the solution of a nonlinear system of equations at each iteration.
 On the contrary, the smaller step size used within explicit methods ensures greater robustness.
-Secondly, explicit methods offer the possibility of ``lumping'' the mass matrix enabling memory-efficient matrix-free implementations. \emph{Mass lumping} consists in directly substituting the mass matrix with an ad hoc diagonal approximation \citep{anitescu2019isogeometric,nguyen2023towards,voet2023mathematical,li2022significance}.
+Moreover, explicit methods offer the possibility of ``lumping'' the mass matrix enabling memory-efficient matrix-free implementations. \emph{Mass lumping} consists in directly substituting the mass matrix with an ad hoc diagonal approximation \citep{anitescu2019isogeometric,nguyen2023towards,voet2023mathematical,li2022significance}.
 Thus, explicit methods may avoid solving costly linear or nonlinear systems of equations, left alone the burden of linearizing the stiffness.

 Unfortunately though, explicit methods are only conditionality stable and the higher frequencies impose a strong restriction on the critical time step.
 For example, for undamped dynamical systems, the critical time step of the central difference method is